 Relationship, Partnership, Friendship

 Palolo Homes, officially known as the Mutual Housing Association, is a non-profit property development and management organization dedicated to providing quality, safe, and affordable rental apartments for households earning less than the median income for the State of Hawaiʻi.
 It provides housing at 306 units.
-Epiphany supports it with donations of household supplies, clothing and shoes, furniture, appliances, monetary donation.
+Epiphany supports it with donations of household supplies, clothing, and shoes, furniture, appliances, and monetary donation.

 The Epiphany Episcopal Church Ukulele Group promotes the playing and singing of Hawaiian Music in the traditional style.
 The group has members who just enjoy singing but don’t play an instrument.
 The group also has ukulele and guitar players both experienced and novice.
 Anyone who attends may suggest song(s) from the music book for the group to play and sing when it is their turn.
 This fun group meets on Saturdays from 2 pm until 3:30 pm in the Parish Hall

 A Donation from Epiphany to Polo Homes